-The new school year comes with a lot of change for children—a different classroom, teacher, peers and learning material.
-That change can cause anxiety in some children, especially if they struggle at school and are dreading the return.
+The new school year comes with a lot of change for children—a different classroom, teacher, peers, learning material and routine.
+These changes can cause stress and anxiety in some children and teens, especially if they struggle in school and dread going back.

 Start the year strong with a wellness screening

-“I try to do whatever I can to make life better, whether it's treating their acute illness or helping them work through the troubles that they're having, so that when they leave my office, I've given them something to hold onto that is going to make life better for them,” said Wellstar Pediatrician Dr. Andrew Doyle.
+“I try to do whatever I can to help our patients and families so that when they leave my office, I've given them something to hold onto that is going to make life better for them,” Dr. Doyle said.

-Find a pediatrician near you and book your child’s back to school check-up so they start the year healthy.
+Find a pediatrician near you and book your child’s back to school exam so they can start the year strong.